 - Laminate: Laminate floor water damage may lead to swelling and separation beneath the finish.
-After the flooring is dry, allow the laminate several days to show signs of damage.
+After the flooring is dry, allow the laminate several days to show signs of water damage.
 To repair, remove and replace damaged boards and keep the undamaged ones.

 - Carpet: If a carpet is left wet for a long time, it will develop mold quickly.
 Use a wet vacuum to remove as much water as possible, and then finish drying with fans.
 When dry, have a professional clean, sanitize and deodorize it to prevent mold and mildew.
 If a small section of carpet located in an out-of-the-way area is damaged, you may be able to remove and replace it.

 - Vinyl: Many homeowners use vinyl in areas like bathrooms and kitchens that are prone to water.
 When installed correctly, vinyl is fairly waterproof.
 Though it handles water well, you may see damage after excess water coverage.
 When the flooring is dry, remove damaged areas and replace it with new vinyl.
 Because vinyl is typically laid in layers, repairing these areas may be difficult to do at home.
 Consider calling a professional to ensure proper installation.

 - Tile: Like vinyl, tile is quite water-resistant.
 However, excess water can sometimes loosen tiles.
 When the floor is dry, identify which ones have come loose and carefully pry them up from the floor with a screwdriver.
 If you are reinstalling them yourself, find a grout that matches the flooring and add the tiles back to their original locations.
 To ensure proper installation and keep your flooring water-tight, consider calling a professional.